PrasannaJung/save-them/README.md

 ## Idea behind Pawsitive

-The idea behind the project is to raise funds for the Dogs to help them with hospitality, food, and shelter.
+India is the rabies capital of the world with more than 70% of the world cases coming from here.
+The idea behind the project is to raise funds for the Dogs to help them with hospitality, food, and shelter and vasectomy.
+To cope with with the rising population of the stray dogs and stop the killing of these dogs with cruelty and to rectify the mistakes and move ahead towards the future and controlling the spread of the disease.

 ## What is Pawsitive?

-Pawsitive is a platform where people can buy Nfts through which we raise funds for dogs.
-All the Nfts holders get the right to vote on which all the funds will be donated.
+Pawsitive is a platform where people can buy Nfts through which we raise funds for dogs.Now all the nft holders will be given a special voting right and they will be made into a DAO member where they can decide on which proposal to vote for how all the money collected by nft will be used towards finding the solution to this problem.

 ## What it Offer

-Job Board is a Decentralize platform for Job Boarding.
+It offers a solution to the problem faced by people in the streets where dogs became infected with rabies and then thus cause troubles for the local public.

   **-** It offer Nfts holders to vote.